Single-shot and measurement-based quantum error correction via fault complexes

 \prlsection{Single-shot lattice surgery} Certain CSS codes are naturally associated with length-3 or length-4 chain complexes, where the additional vector spaces represent metachecks, i.e., redundancies between subsets of checks.
 Metachecks are related to single-shot error correction~\cite{bombin_single-shot_2015,campbell_theory_2019, quintavalle_single-shot_2021}, where a single round of parity-check measurements suffices for fault-tolerant QEC.

 As a prototypical example of a code with metachecks, let $\mathcal C$ represent the 3D toric code~\cite{dennis_topological_2002,vasmer_three-dimensional_2019} defined on an $L\times L\times L$ cubic tiling, which has single-shot QEC for $Z$ errors.
 We focus on this code for ease of presentation, but our results also hold for true single-shot CSS codes such as the 4D toric code.
 We assign the metacheck matrix $M_X = \partial_1^C$ and PCMs $H_X = \partial_2^C$ and $H_Z = (\partial_3^C)^T$.
-The primal detectors of the fault complex $\mathcal F = \mathcal R \times \mathcal C$ are given by $\partial_2$, which now contains the metachecks; see~\appref{app:single_shot_decoding} for the explicit expression.
-We note that $\mathcal F$ is effectively a length-3 chain complex exactly because `data' and `measurement' faults are treated on an equal footing.
+The primal detectors of the fault complex $\mathcal F = \mathcal R \times \mathcal C$ are given by $\partial_2$, which now contains the metachecks; see~\cite{supp} for the explicit expression.
+We note that $\mathcal F$ is effectively a length-3 chain complex exactly because `data' and `measurement' faults are treated on an equal footing, see~\cite{supp} for an extended discussion.